Studio Faculty

 Amanda Spivey Rogers

 Amanda Rogers began dancing at the age of three at Southside Ballet Studio under the direction of Leslie McGinn.
 She was a member of the student dance company until graduating from high school.
 She received her BS in Psychology with a minor in dance and family studies from James Madison University in 2002 and her MA in Community Counseling from Regent University in 2008.
 Amanda began student teaching at Southside Ballet Studio as a teenager and has been teaching the senior company members consistently since 2002.
+She is an active member of Dance Educators of America.
 She has a passion for dance education and assisting her students to reach their full potential.

 Danielle Ann Glaser